This easy vinaigrette is made with sweet sundried tomatoes, earthy thyme and tangy balsamic vinegar.

 Using some of the fresh thyme coming up in our herb garden, I combined the sundried tomatoes and some garlic for a thick dressing that is also light and full of flavor.
 This is the type of dressing that will go great on a steak-house style wedge salad with some blue cheese or over spring garden greens with a little sprinkle of feta.

-Place ¼ cup of the olive oil in a small sauce pan.
-Turn the heat to low, and add the sundried tomatoes, garlic and thyme.
+- Place ¼ cup of the olive oil in a small sauce pan.
+Turn the heat to low, and add the sundried tomatoes and garlic.
 Turn the heat up slightly until the oil begins to simmer.
 Watch it closely and reduce heat if necessary.
-Allow it to simmer or bubble for 2 to 3 minutes.
+Allow it to simmer for 2 to 3 minutes.
 Be careful not to burn the garlic.
-Remove from heat and allow to cool to room temperature.
+Remove from heat, stir in the thyme, and allow to cool to room temperature.

-Place the dressing in a mini or small food processor.
+- Place the dressing in a small food processor.
 Add the remaining olive oil and vinegar.
 Pulse until the tomatoes are finely chopped.
 Add salt and pepper to taste.
-Serves 4.